rneff1701/stock-analysis/README.md

 ## Analyze stock data of green energy companies

 ### Project Overview
 The purpose of this project was to review stock information from 2017 and 2018 on a selection of green energy companies.
-Analysis was initially done on an individual company, DQ, which had the requestor's client was interested in.
-The analysis consisted of calculating the yearly volume of trades and the yearly return of the stock.
+Analysis was initially done on an individual company, DQ, which the requestor's client was interested in.
+The analysis consisted of calculating the yearly volume of trades and the yearly return.
 After determining that the stock in question had a negative return in 2018 the analysis was expanded to other companies.

 ## Results